lkwdwrd/wpc-admin-greeting/readme.txt

 == Installation ==

-Upload the Akismet plugin to your blog, Activate it, then enter your desired greeting in Settings > General.
+Upload the Admin Greeting Customizer plugin to your blog, Activate it, then enter your desired greeting in Settings > General.

 Easy Peasy.